 You can run the logging utility on an application by defining a java.util.logging.config.file property when you start the application.
 You can specify the default logging.properties file or a logging.properties file that is unique to that application.

-Specifying the log configuration file on application start-up
+Specifying the log configuration file on application start-up java -Djava.util.logging.config.file=myfile

 To specify logging on application start-up run the following command: